wbadry/LINX-Simulation/README.md

 # Requirements:
 - LabVIEW 2015 or above.
 - Proteus ISIS 8.4 SP0 or higher
 - Virtual com port.
-Here is a free software: http://freevirtualserialports.com/
+Here is a [freeware tool] (http://freevirtualserialports.com)